 What is the interaction between candidates and the online instructor?
 Online course work at the University of St. Francis is conducted in a lively and robust learning environment with frequent interaction between the candidate and the instructor each week.
 At a minimum, the instructor will pose a discussion question to which the candidate will respond; that response will then generate feedback from the instructor.

 YES!
-Candidates may roll up to 18 hours of graduate credit previously earned through REAL at the University of St. Francis (prefixes EEND, REAL, REND) into the M.S.
+Candidates may roll up to 18 hours of graduate credit previously earned through REAL at the University of St. Francis (prefixes EEND, REAL, RECT, and REND) into the M.S.
 Reading and M.S.
 Teaching and Learning programs.

 For additional information, please contact: